-Never exceed the speed limit listed in the following table for each gear position except for brief acceleration in an emergency.
+Never exceed the speed limit below for each gear position except for brief acceleration in an emergency.
 The tachometer's needle will enter the red area if these speeds are exceeded.
 Failure to observe this precaution can lead to excessive engine wear and poor fuel economy.